adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-resources.md

 ### MapKeySubscriptions

-Replacement for a dictionary of [AdaptySubscription](ff-resources#adaptysubscription).
+Replacement for a dictionary for [AdaptySubscription](ff-resources#adaptysubscription).

 | Field name | Type                                                         |
 | ---------- | ------------------------------------------------------------ |